Bustles to Ballots

 The Harrison Women

 When Benjamin Harrison entered the White House in 1889, little had changed for women.
-The restrictions of owning property, race, etc., had been lifted allowing most men the right to vote.
+The restriction of the need to own property, or be a certain race had been lifted allowing most men the right to vote.
 Women were now fighting for the vote along with other legal issues.
 Many clubs, groups, and movements had formed.
 The Harrison women as well as Indianapolis women had been influenced by the times.
-Caroline Harrison refused to donate any money to Johns Hopkins Medical University until they admitted women.
-She wrote them a check when they did so in 1891 and helped a committee raise $100,000 for the school.
-May Saunders Harrison sat on the committee for the Women's Building at the Columbian Exposition in 1893.
-The Harrison women came from a background and family setting in which they were encouraged to be well educated.

 Benjamin Harrison was a young boy in Ohio when the first Women's Rights Convention was held July 19, 1848, in Seneca Falls, New York.
 Early in his life, Benjamin's grandmother—Anna Symmes Harrison, his mother—Elizabeth Irwin Harrison, and his first teacher—Mrs. Harriet Giesey helped to form his ideals and beliefs, which helped him develop his own personal conscience.
 Later in his life, his wife Caroline was a strong influence.
 Harrison hired Alice B. Sanger as a White House stenographer in 1889; she was the first woman employed in a job other than domestic service at the White House.
 Harrison had been challenged by a woman for the presidency, which heightened his awareness of the issues that the National Women's Suffrage Association was fighting for in the 1890s.